Mare (TV series): Plot

 Mare leaves for Yokohama to train at the pastry shop that made the cake she liked as a child.
 She is accepted, but then quits when she finds the cake does not taste like it used to.
 She walks around testing the cakes of many shops, but when she stops by the Chinese restaurant where her old schoolmate Takashi works while trying to become a musician, she tastes the cake she remembers.
-It is a product of Ma Chèrie Chou Chou, a shop run by acerbic chef Daigo Ikehata, who constantly closes the shop when things go wrong—the chef who happened to be expert judge who bawled out Mare.
+It is a product of Ma Chèrie Chou Chou, a shop run by acerbic chef Daigo Ikehata, who constantly closes the shop when things go wrong—the chef who happened to be the expert judge who bawled out Mare.
 Even though she has no experience, Mare convinces him to take her on for a test period of one month.
 She beds in the dorm where the other employees—Kazuya and Tōko—stay, which happens to be above the Chinese restaurant, and which happens to be run by Daigo's eccentric wife Rinko.
 Her first night there she is even kissed by Daigo's carefree—but drunk—son Daisuke.
 Trouble arrives when Daigo's special Christmas cake recipe is stolen and he again closes the shop.
 When Mare suggests she and the staff help think of a new recipe—an insult to the elite chef—Daigo challenges them to do that or get fired.
 Mare thinks up a recipe that uses Noto ingredients—including Genji's salt) and lets Kazuya present it, since it turns out he was the one to lose the recipe.
 Daigo hates the cake but is intrigued enough by the ingredients to create a new cake for Christmas.
 Instead of praising Mare, however, he fires her since a real chef never shares a recipe.